fey-ruto/eco_shop/README.md

 ---

-# **Ecomaze Solutions**
+# **Ecoshop**

 ## **Project Overview**
-Ecomaze Solutions is a female-focused e-commerce platform designed to provide women and girls with **affordable, eco-friendly menstrual care products**.
+Ecoshop is a female-focused e-commerce platform designed to provide women and girls with **affordable, eco-friendly menstrual care products**.
 This platform bridges the gap in accessibility, offering sustainable solutions like biodegradable pads, tampons, and reusable liners.

 The website features a **user-friendly shopping experience** for customers and an **admin panel** for managing products, orders, and users efficiently.